TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 <document-body>

 There is no restriction about the markup language being used in the note’s text body.
-However, the default templates assume Markdown and the file extension .md.
+However, the default templates assume Markdown and the file extension ‘.md’.
 Both can be changed easily by adapting Tp-Note’s configuration file.
-Besides the requirements concerning its header, a valid Tp-Note file must have a filename extension that is listed in one of the configuration file variables: filename.extension_*.
-The latter also determine which internal markup language render is called for Tp-Note’s internal viewer.
+Besides the requirements concerning its header, a valid Tp-Note file must have a filename extension that is listed in the configuration file variable: ‘filename.extensions’.
+The latter also determines which internal markup language render is called for Tp-Note’s internal viewer.

-Although Tp-Note’s built in viewer follows absolute and relative URLs, usually the latter are preferred.
+Although Tp-Note’s built in viewer follows absolute and relative local links, usually the latter are preferred.
 They make moving documents easier, as relative links do not break when the source and the destination documents are moved together.

-Tp-Note’s exporter function --export converts a given Tp-Note file into HTML and adds .html to the output filename.
-Links in the documents content to other Tp-Note files are hereby rewritten by appending .html to their URLs.
-This way you can convert groups of documents to HTML and later browse from document to document in you web browser.
-The option --export-link-rewriting allows you to fine-tune how local links are written out.
-Valid values are: off, short and long.
+Tp-Note’s exporter function ‘--export’ converts a given Tp-Note file into HTML and adds ‘.html’ to the output filename.
+Links in the documents content to other Tp-Note files are hereby rewritten by appending ‘.html’ to their URLs.
+This way you can convert groups of documents to HTML and later jump from document to document in your web browser.
+The option ‘--export-link-rewriting’ allows you to fine-tune how local links are written out.
+Valid values are: ‘off’, ‘short’ and ‘long’.

-In order to achieve this, the author must respect the following convention concerning absolute local links: The base of absolute local links in Tp-Note documents is always the directory where the marker file .tpnote.toml resides (or / if none exists).
-The option --export-link-rewriting decides how local links in the Tp-Note document are converted when the HTML is generated.
-If its value is short, then relative local links are converted to absolute links.
-The base of the resulting links is again the directory where the .tpnote.toml file resides (or / if none exists).
-Consider the following example:
+In order to achieve this, the user must respect the following convention concerning absolute paths in local links in Tp-Note documents: When a document contains a local link with an absolute path, the base of this path is considered to be the directory where the marker file ‘tpnote.toml’ resides (or ‘/’ in non exists).
+The option ‘--export-link- rewriting’ decides how local links in the Tp-Note document are converted when the HTML is generated.
+If its value is ‘short’, then local links with relative paths are converted to absolute paths.
+The base of the resulting path is where the ‘tpnote.toml’ file resides (or / if none exists).
+Consider the following example ‘--export-link-rewriting=short’:

 The images in the resulting HTML will appear as